hugojobe/Dialog/README.md

         interactable?.Interact(this);
     }
    ```
+5. Mark your player with the tag "Player"

 ## How to get something to trigger a dialogue
 1. Add a box collider and mark it as trigger